-A monthly payment plan is often the easiest way to pay off any large debt, even a tax liability, and the Internal Revenue Service (IRS) offers various payment arrangements and installment agreements to help taxpayers eliminate their tax debts.
+A monthly payment plan is often the easiest way to pay off any large debt, including any major tax liability.
+The Internal Revenue Service (IRS) offers various payment arrangements and installment agreements to help taxpayers eliminate their tax debts.

-You can request an installment agreement online at the IRS website or by submitting Form 9465, but you must contact the IRS directly to add tax liabilities to an existing installment agreement.
+You can request a new installment agreement online at the IRS website or by submitting Form 9465, but you must contact the IRS directly to add tax liabilities to an existing installment agreement.
 All agreements are subject to certain rules.

 The IRS will usually charge interest and penalties for late tax payments—even if you enter into an agreement.